heartolazor/pokefursfarm/README.md

 - https://www.nexusmods.com/stardewvalley/mods/37172
 Creates the Net Ball to be purchased from the Insectarium shop.

-NITVPokemonAddon v1.1.0 by Xan:
+NITV Pokemon Features v1.1.1 by Xan:
 - no update key
-Overrides the textures of the NITV nets and may add other features in the future.
+Overrides the textures of the NITV nets and adds a bunch of other features as well.

-PokemonCreaturePack v1.0.5 by Xan:
+NITV Pokemon Creatures v1.1.1 by Xan:
 - https://www.nexusmods.com/stardewvalley/mods/37156
 Adds Pokemon to Nature In The Valley

-(CP) Regional Insectarium v1.0.5 by Xan:
+NITV Pokemon Insectarium v1.1.1 by Xan:
 - no update key
 Uses Zilch's Insectarium Reimagined as a template to create a Pokemon Themed version